Ervis Kraja

 Ervis Kraja (born 26 June 1983) is an Albanian football player who plays for Skënderbeu Korçë in the Albanian Superliga.

 Kraja has played in Albania for Vllaznia Shkodër, Besa Kavajë, KS Besëlidhja.
-He also played abroad in Greece for Iraklis Thessaloniki F.C. and in the Ukraine for FC Zakarpattia Uzhhorod.
+He also played abroad in Greece for Iraklis Thessaloniki F.C. and in Ukraine for FC Zakarpattia Uzhhorod.

 International career

 Kraja has participated with the Albania national football team at the U-17, U-19 and U-21 levels, and has appeared in two matches with the senior side.